modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 ### 1.6.1 What is a Mesh?

 #####A Mesh is a collection of quadrilaterals and triangles that represents a surface or solid geometry.
-This section discusses the structure of a mesh object, which includes vertices, edges, and faces, as well as additional characterstics such as colors and normals that can be used to refine a mesh.
+This section discusses the structure of a mesh object, which includes vertices, edges, and faces, as well as additional mesh properties such as colors and normals.

 ![IMAGE](images/1-6-1/01_mesh-structure.png)
 >1.
 Mesh vertices